The ultimate transportation guide between Malaga and Nerja

 If you have some time to spend in Malaga upon arrival, be sure to take full advantage of it!
 Just like the Nerja, Spain weather, the temperatures in Malaga are of the kind northern Europe is envious of, so soak in as many rays of sunshine as you can.

 And if you’re traveling with the family, check out our article on the best things to do in Malaga with kids.

 Alternatively, you can book a transfer service back to Malaga airport with pick-up points at Nerja Burriana Playa, Parador de Nerja, Marinas de Nerja Beach & Spa, NerjaRooms, or Hotel Nerja Club & Spa.

-Indeed it’s worth to visiting Nerja from Malaga and while your’re at it you should also try some of the best typical Malaga food.
+Indeed it’s worth visiting Nerja from Malaga and while you’re at it you should also try some of the best typical Malaga food.

 If you’re going to visit the Costa del Sol, be sure to include a trip from Malaga to Nerja into your itinerary – it will not disappoint.
 Nerja is thus one of the best day trips from Malaga as it boasts some of the best beaches in Southern Spain.

 With various marvelous pueblos to visit – Frigiliana, for example – sites to see – the caves of Nerja are a must! – and restaurants serving ajoblanco – cold garlic soup along the way, you’re in for a real treat.